GrizzlyMentality/GrizzlyMentality/README.md

-# Hi there, I'm Erik - aka GrizzlyMentality 👋
+# Hi there, I'm Erik Aivazyan - aka GrizzlyMentality 👋

 ## I'm a Student ,  BBall Player , Coach and Developer!!!